-How to create minimalist home interiors – Spend Better, Style Better Ep 3
+How to create minimalist home interiors – Ep 3

-Channel Nine’s The Block judge and Suncorp ambassador Shaynna Blaze presents Home Hacks, a series of tips and tricks that can help you save money and add value to your home.
+Channel Nine’s The Block judge and Suncorp ambassador Shaynna Blaze presents a series of tips and tricks that can help you save money and add value to your home.

 Minimalism is as much a décor style as it is a way of life.
 For many people who have embraced minimalism, it has changed the way they live as well as their living spaces.
-If you think a minimalist look and lifestyle might be for you, you may find that it will also save you money as well as space.
+If you think a minimalist look and lifestyle might be for you, you may find that it will also help you avoid a budget blowout.

 Minimalist is good for saving money as it usually starts with what you already have.

 Let’s see how we can apply it to the living space.

 Decorate your room with the pieces that are most important to you and things you regularly use like decanters, coasters, books you use for reference.

 Group small objects together to create a little display on trays.

 Consider whether you need floor lamps.
 Can the lighting be solved with ceiling lighting with dimmers.